 Bring a copy of your medical records with you.
 You can also mail or fax them before your appointment.
 If you’re already a patient with HealthPartners and Park Nicollet, your medical records will already be in our system.

 Please include all personal items you think may be causing your dermatitis or are making it worse.
 Our patients typically bring a rolling suitcase or a large box full of items in their original containers and empty containers.

-See a complete list of products to bring to your appointment (PDF).
+See a complete list of

 Make sure to include workplace items that might be making your dermatitis worse.
 Some patients choose to take a short video of their workplace instead of bringing in samples.
 Ask your supervisor for a Material Safety Data Sheet (MSDS) for a list of items used in your workplace.

 Bringing these items will help make your appointment run smoothly.

 - An old shirt to wear in case some of the ink used during the test rubs off on the shirt.